Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/overview.rst

     A confidence ellipse is a geometric representation of the uncertainty in parameter estimates.
 It is derived from the covariance matrix :math:`\mathbf{V}`.

 In order to solve problems of the above, Pyomo.DoE implements the 2-stage stochastic program.
-Please see Wang and Dowling (2022) for details.
+Please see [WD22]_ for details.